exposit/pythia-oracle/README.md

 I recommend playing around in the quicksave a bit until you figure out what kind of output the various buttons generate and what kind of input they expect.
 To reset the quicksave, just delete the entire quicksave folder in the saves folder, then remake it at the title screen.

 MAKE BACKUPS BEFORE EDITING FILES MANUALLY.
 It takes two seconds to right click on your save folder and 'compress' or 'save as zip' then drag and drop the zip somewhere else.
-Read about manual edit mode in HELP.md; it's there to help protect your files.
+Pythia makes backups automatically but common sense can save you a lot of stress.

 #### Wait, I want more tables!